 Other Entries by this Author

-Miriam Otto is an eBay certified educator, based in Northern California.
-Her eBay Store, Blue Frog Shoes, features name-brand shoes, and hard-to-find sizes.
-Miriam sells more than 300 items per month, and finds most of what she sells at yard sales and thrift shops.
+Miriam Otto is an eBay educator, based in Northern California.
+Miriam sells more than 500 items per month on eBay, and finds most of what she sells at yard sales and thrift shops.
 When not teaching eBay classes or running her business, she enjoys writing about her latest "scores" on The eBay Life blog.
 In addition to living "The eBay Life," Miriam works as an independent study teacher helping adults earn high school diplomas.

 Opinions expressed here may not be shared by Auctiva Corp. and/or its principals.